victorliu-sq/PaperWriting/FlashSMP.md

 This spatial locality ensures that related data is loaded together, reducing cache misses and improving memory access efficiency.

 PRNodes address this problem by organizing data in a way that aligns better with memory access patterns, reducing the frequency and impact of memory jumps.

+This index is stored in the device node vector at the position corresponding to the man's index and the woman's rank.

+Next, row m and column r corresponds to the PRNode on entry (w, r).

+Then, we can know the w's preference list on rank r is m.

+Based on that information, the unit calculates the index of the woman (`w_idx`) and the rank of the man (`m_rank`) based on its ID.

+Using the woman's preference list (`pref_list_w`), it determines the corresponding man index (`m_idx`).

+In that way, we can set the member m_rank on PRNode entry m, r to w

+This index is stored in the device node vector at the position corresponding to the woman's index and the man's rank.